 - a.
-Aid in the elimination of slum or blight - b.
-The applicant must have been designated by the Texas Historical Commission as a Main Street City - c.
-Feasibility of project - d.
-Generation of a greater ratio of private investment to Texas Capital Fund investment - e.
-Community profile
+Aid in the elimination of slum or blight; - b.
+Applicant designation as a Main Street City by the Texas Historical Commission; - c.
+Feasibility of project: - d.
+Generation of a greater ratio of private investment to Texas Capital Fund investment; and - e.
+Community profile.

-Following the assessment based on the selection criteria described above, projects will be reviewed and evaluated upon the following additional factors: history of the applicant community in the program; strength of marketing plan; and justification of minimum Texas Capital Fund contribution necessary to serve the project.
+Following the assessment based on the selection criteria described above, projects will be reviewed and evaluated upon the additional factors, which may include: history of the applicant community in the program; strength of marketing plan; and justification of minimum Texas Capital Fund contribution necessary to serve the project.

 2c.
-TEXAS CAPITAL FUND Downtown Revitalization Program
+TEXAS CAPITAL FUND

+Downtown Revitalization Program